-So far, we've heard a few tantalizing details about the new MacBook Pro 16-inch 2021, including the loss of the Touch Bar.
-Based on all the rumors and leaks we've, here's everything we know about the next MacBook Pro 16-inch 2021.
+So far, we've heard a few tantalizing details about the new MacBook Pro, including the loss of the Touch Bar.
+Based on all the rumors and leaks we've seen, here's everything we know about the next MacBook Pro 16-inch 2021.

-MacBook Pro 16-inch 2021 release rumors and pricing speculation
+MacBook Pro 16-inch 2021 release date and price rumors

 MacBook Pro 16-inch 2021 design